WnndGws/dotfiles/README.md

 # dotfiles
 My dotfiles.
-Handled by GNU-stow
+Handled by GNU Stow.

 ## A note on GNU-stow
 Stow is just a way of symlinking multiple directories.
 For example, you you have `~/dotfiles/<GROUP>/.config`.
 In this `<GROUP>/.config` folder you can have a collection of config files that are somehow related to each other.